History of the England national football team: Eriksson, 2001–06

 2005 saw Eriksson receive heavy criticism from fans for his defensive strategies, alleged lack of passion, lack of communication with the players from the bench and a perceived inability to change tactics when necessary in a game.
-A 4–1 loss to Denmark in a friendly, was followed by a humiliating 1–0 defeat by Northern Ireland in a World Cup qualifier, David Healy scoring the goal in the 73rd minute.
-An unconvincing 1–0 victory over Austria followed, in which Beckham became the first England player to be sent off twice in internationals.
-However, despite further criticism, the result allowed England to qualify for the 2006 World Cup finals with one match to spare, and they travelled to Germany as group winners, following an improved performance and 2–1 victory against Poland in their last qualifier.
+A 4–1 loss to Denmark in a friendly was followed by a humiliating 1–0 defeat by Northern Ireland in a World Cup qualifier.
+Despite further criticism, an unconvincing 1–0 victory against Austria allowed England to qualify for the 2006 World Cup finals with one match to spare.

 In January 2006, following revelations made in the News of the World, the FA decided to come to an agreement with Eriksson over his future, and shortly afterwards it was announced that Eriksson was to stand down after the World Cup finals.
 Several possible successors were linked with the job; after a series of interviews that was criticised for its length, the Portugal national team manager Luiz Felipe Scolari was allegedly offered the job.
-In April, however, Scolari declined, in the belief that accepting the offer before a World Cup would conflict with his managerial duties for Portugal.
+In April, Scolari declined, in the belief that accepting the offer before a World Cup would conflict with his managerial duties for Portugal.
 On 4 May 2006, it was announced that Steve McClaren would succeed Eriksson after the World Cup.

-England's 2006 World Cup campaign began with a 1–0 against Paraguay in the Waldstadion in Frankfurt, after an early own-goal by Carlos Gamarra from Beckham's free-kick.
-Late goals from Peter Crouch and Steven Gerrard then secured England's place in the last 16 with a 2–0 victory over Trinidad and Tobago in the Frankenstadion in Nuremberg.
-Returning from injury after again breaking a bone in his foot, Rooney started England's final group match against Sweden in Cologne, but his strike partner Owen was stretchered off with a cruciate ligament injury in the first minute.
+England's 2006 World Cup campaign began with a 1–0 win against Paraguay in the Waldstadion in Frankfurt, after an early own-goal by Carlos Gamarra from Beckham's free-kick.
+Late goals from Peter Crouch and Gerrard then secured England's place in the last 16 with a 2–0 victory over Trinidad and Tobago in the Frankenstadion in Nuremberg.
+Returning from injury after again breaking a bone in his foot, Rooney started England's final group match against Sweden in Cologne, but his strike partner Owen was stretchered off with a cruciate ligament injury in the fourth minute.
 A wonder strike from Joe Cole gave England the half-time lead, but Sweden equalised through Marcus Allbäck before Gerrard gave England the lead again in the 85th minute.
-England, however, were denied a win when Henrik Larsson levelled again in the 90th minute.
+England were denied a win when Henrik Larsson levelled again in the 90th minute.